-What B2B tech companies should do on which network and why
+What B2B tech companies should do on LinkedIn, Facebook, and Twitter and why

 In the B2B marketing world, LinkedIn is almost the must-have priority for top-of-the-funnel (education-driven) leads because that’s where businesses connect with other businesses.
 But, in 2021, is LinkedIn really still king?